 I could save a small fortune in fuel, maintenance and other ordinary charges, but even more importantly, I could ‘reach out and touch” every employee throughout their business day.

 With a system like this one, you can even work directly with the drivers as easily as texting them … even easier, since you send them maps of where they need to go right on their dashboard screens.

 Then I’d look closely at every meetings and face to face situation that seemed “necessary” and find a way to make it unnecessary.

-As an example, in a small business I consulted for, we had an outside bookkeeper. (usually a v
+As an example, in a small business I consulted for, we had an outside bookkeeper. (usually a very smart move).

 Get one that’s on QuickBooks or some other internationally recognized software and everything, even taxes, can be done online.

-And before the “Cheap Cholloies out jump in here, about extra costs of living in the Philippines .. when I traveled regularly in my GPS business, I routinely paid fares like $1200 USD between Colorado Springs and Grand Forks, North Dakota.
+And before the “Cheap Cholloies” out there jump in here, about extra costs of living in the Philippines .. when I traveled regularly in my GPS business, I routinely paid fares like $1200 USD between Colorado Springs and Grand Forks, North Dakota.

 I can get round trip from the Philippines to any point in the US and back for the same or less money today … it usually doesn’t cost to live in the Philippines, it often pays.